DavidMoritz/rcv/README.md

 ## Contributing

-If you are interested in joining the cause and contributing, give me a shout @
+If you are interested in joining the cause and contributing, I am very appreciative!
+One area that I would like focused efforts on is the ability for someone to register and manage their different ballots.
+There was work toward this efforts, but not finished.
+Please contact me before putting in significant effort to avoid duplicate work.
+Thanks!